Introduction to Pie Charts in R

 - vol <- c(90,50,100,40,20)

-Here we specified the colors that we want.
+Here we specified the colors that we wanted.
 The output is as below:

 How to create a 3D pie chart?

-In this section, we will learn how to build a 3D pie chart in R. for building a 3d pie chart; we need to install a library first as it can not be done from a basic inbuilt function.
+In this section, we will learn how to build a 3D pie chart in R. for creating a 3d pie chart; we need to install a library first as it differs from an essential inbuilt function.

 After that, run the following two lines to get a 3d plot.